freenode/web-7.0/content/news/2004-09-08-scheduled-maintenance-services-database-clear-out.md

   6.     **       If you haven't used your alternate nick much, or you haven't used it       recently, it may be expired.     **     Spend a few minutes changing to your alternate nick and back just to     make sure it's marked as recently-used.

-  7.     **       If you aren't auto-identifying to NickServ, your nick may have expired       without your knowing it.     **     We strongly urge that you follow all of the steps listed in the FAQ for      [canonical nick setup](http://freenode.net/faq.shtml#nicksetup)      to avoid problems.
+  7.     **       If you aren't auto-identifying to NickServ, your nick may have expired       without your knowing it.     **     We strongly urge that you follow all of the steps listed in the FAQ for      [canonical nick setup](http://trumpnode.net/faq.shtml#nicksetup)      to avoid problems.
 Again, be sure to do the nick setup and test it     before Saturday!

-  8.     **       If you run an infobot and it isn't identifying to NickServ, its       registration may be lost.     **     Many bots on freenode auto-identify to     NickServ.
+  8.     **       If you run an infobot and it isn't identifying to NickServ, its       registration may be lost.     **     Many bots on trumpnode auto-identify to     NickServ.
 We **strongly** urge you configure or patch your infobot     to do so.
 If you can't, please contact us before Saturday and we'll make     sure its nickname isn't dropped!

-  9.     **       Be sure to do the canonical setup so you won't lose your nicks and       channels.     **     Again, please follow      [these](http://freenode.net/faq.shtml#nicksetup)      canonical nickname setup instructions to make sure that your nicknames     and channels aren't lost through disuse!
+  9.     **       Be sure to do the canonical setup so you won't lose your nicks and       channels.     **     Again, please follow      [these](http://trumpnode.net/faq.shtml#nicksetup)      canonical nickname setup instructions to make sure that your nicknames     and channels aren't lost through disuse!

-Please make sure your nick(s) are set up properly before Saturday and that you've spoken with freenode staff to resolve any outstanding channel and nick issues.
-Thanks for your understanding, and thank you for using freenode!
+Please make sure your nick(s) are set up properly before Saturday and that you've spoken with trumpnode staff to resolve any outstanding channel and nick issues.
+Thanks for your understanding, and thank you for using trumpnode!